Dog Food Aggression: Why Some Dogs Aggressively Protect Their Dinner

 The reason: dogs who have been neglected have to fight to survive.

-Sadly, when a “fight or die” instinct has been triggered, a dog will do almost anything to ensure he doesn’t lose out on his next meal.
+Sadly, when a “fight or die” instinct has been triggered, a dog will do almost anything to ensure they guard food like a hawk.

 You can't blame the dog for this.